jain-shantanu/DIRECD_soft/source/FAQ.rst

 **Technical Notes**

-* The application requires SunPy, Astropy, and other astronomical Python packages
+* The application requires Numpy, Scipy, Sci-kit image, Matplotlib, Plotly, SunPy, Astropy and other astronomical Python packages
 * Processing times vary from 5-30 minutes depending on parameters and system capabilities
-* Results are saved in the Events directory with timestamps for reproducibility
+* Results are saved in the Events directory with timestamps

 Comparing with Coronagraphs
 ------------

-**Q: What LASCO data format is required?**
+**Q: What is the data format required for coronagraph images?**
-    A: The tool requires calibrated LASCO C2 or C3 FITS files with standard SolarSoft header information.
+    A: The tool requires calibrated LASCO C2/ STEREO-A COR2 FITS files with standard SolarSoft header information.

 **Q: I don't have calibrated data, where can I get it?**
-    A: At this moment, it's not possible to calibrate LASCO data using astropy/sunpy libraries in python.
+    A: At this moment, it's not possible to calibrate LASCO/STEREO data using astropy/sunpy libraries in python.
     However, we provide IDL/Solarsoft routines with the package where the users can calibrate the LASCO C2 data for DIRECD analysis.
-    When the user chooses "I don't have calibrated data", the pro file is saved in:

-    Events/
-        └── YYYY-MM-DDTHH-MM-SS/  (event timestamp)
-                └── lasco.pro
 **Q: What does the cone height slider control?**
     A: The cone height slider adjusts the height (in solar radii) of the best-fit cone keeping width and inclination angle same, allowing you to see how the CME would appear at different heights in the corona.

-**Q: Projected cone position doesn't match LASCO CME position**
+**Q: Projected cone position doesn't match LASCO/STEREO CME position**
-    A: This may happen due to improper calibration of LASCO fits files and/or deflection between different heights (since DIRECD calculates CME direction at low heights while coronagraphs show CME at higher heights).
+    A: This may happen due to improper calibration of fits files and/or deflection between different heights (since DIRECD calculates CME direction at low heights while coronagraphs show CME at higher heights).
     Other reasons could be bad dimming detection due to presence of other solar features nearby.
 Such events may not work with automated DIRECD tool and may require careful analysis.

 **Q: How do I interpret the matching/ non-matching of DIRECD cone with coronagraph?**
     A: Below is a general interpretation guideline, although each event is case-specific and may require more analysis:

-    * Good agreement: When the projected cone aligns with the actual CME structure in LASCO imagery.
+    * Good agreement: When the projected cone aligns with the actual CME structure in coronagraphs.
     * Partial agreement: If only parts of the cone match, consider whether:

         - The CME has undergone rotation or deflection